-72. (1) A person authorised by permit in terms of section 70(1) to carry out a restricted activity involving a specimen of a listed invasive species must -

-- (a) comply with the conditions subject to which the permit has been issued; and - (b) take all the required steps to prevent or minimise harm to biodiversity.

-(2) A person who is the owner of land on which a listed invasive species occurs must-

-- (a) notify any relevant competent authority, in writing, of the listed invasive species occurring on that land; - (b) take steps to control and eradicate the listed invasive species and to prevent it from spreading; and - (c) take all the required steps to prevent or minimise harm to biodiversity.

-(3) A competent authority may, in writing, direct any person who has failed to comply with subsection (1) or (2), or who has contravened section 70(1), to take such steps -

-- (a) as may be necessary to remedy any harm to biodiversity caused by - - (i) the actions of that person; or - (ii) the occurrence of the listed invasive species on land of which that person is the owner; and - (b) as may be specified in the directive.

-(4) If that person fails to comply with a directive issued in terms of subsection (3), a competent authority may-

-- (a) implement the directive; and - (b) recover all costs reasonably incurred by a competent authority in implement ing the directive- - (i) from that person; or - (ii) proportionally from that person and any other person who benefited from implementation of the directive.
+- 73. (1) A person authorised by permit in terms of section 71(1) to carry out a restricted activity involving a specimen of a listed invasive species must take all the required steps to prevent or minimise harm to biodiversity. - (2) A person who is the owner of land on which a listed invasive species occurs must- - (a) notify any relevant competent authority, in writing, of the listed invasive species occurring on that land; - (b) take steps to control and eradicate the listed invasive species and to prevent it from spreading; and - (c) take all the required steps to prevent or minimise harm to biodiversity. - (3) A competent authority may, in writing, direct any person who has failed to comply with subsection (1) or (2). or who has contravened section 7 1(1), to take such steps - - (a) as may be necessary to remedy any harm to biodiversity caused by- - (i) the actions of that person; or - (ii) the occurrence of the listed invasive species on land of which that person is the owner; and - (b) as may, be specified in the directive. - (4) If that person fails to comply With a directive issued in terms of subsection (3), a competent authority may - - (a) implement the directive; and - (b) recover all costs reasonably incurred by a competent authority in implement ing the directive- - (i) from that person; or - (ii) proportionally from that person and any other person who benefited from implementation of the directive.